suchismitasarker/CHESS-ID4B-QM2/docs/cryocooler.md

 The cryocooler is manufactured by [CYRO Industries of America, Inc.](http://www.cryoindustries.com/).

 <i> Close-circle cryostats are installed in &#60QM&#62<sup>2</sup> allowing samples to be comprehensively studied in a wide range of temperatures from 12K to 500K.
 The cryocooler can operate both helium (12K to 300K) and nitrogen gas (300K to 500K ) using a single stream flow.
 In-house nitrogen and helium gas are used for cryocoolers.
-Just switching the knob outside of the hutch, the gas supply can be altered.
+Just by switching the knob outside of the hutch, the gas supply can be altered.

 The external tip-heater prevents frost and maintains a dry tip that helps to create an ice-free sample environment at low temperatures.
 A platinum temperature sensor is installed to control the low alarm setting temperature that triggers back the temperature controller to energize and maintain the ice-free environment.